IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 # IBM Block Storage System via Spectrum Control Base Edition

 IBM block storage can be used as persistent storage for Kubernetes via Ubiquity service.
 Ubiquity communicates with the IBM storage systems through [IBM Spectrum Control Base Edition](https://www.ibm.com/support/knowledgecenter/en/STWMS9) (SCBE) 3.2.0.
-SCBE creates a storage profile (for example, gold, silver or bronze) and makes it available for Ubiquity Docker volume plugin.
+SCBE creates a storage profile (for example, gold, silver or bronze) and makes it available for Ubiquity FlexVolume and Ubiquity Dynamic Provisioner.
-Available IBM block storage systems for Docker volume plugin are listed in the [Ubiquity Service](https://github.com/IBM/ubiquity/).
+Available IBM block storage systems for Ubiquity FlexVolume and Ubiquity Dynamic Provisioner are listed in the [Ubiquity Service](https://github.com/IBM/ubiquity/).

 # Ubiquity Dynamic Provisioner
 Before running the Provisioner service, you must create and configure the `/etc/ubiquity/ubiquity-k8s-provisioner.conf` file.